|

 World Series between the St. Louis Cardinals and

-were leading in the Series 3 games to 1 behind
+were leading in the Series three games to one,

-the devastating pitching of their ace Bob Gibson
+due to the devastating pitching of their ace,

-(who had struck out 17 Tigers in Game 1).
+Bob Gibson, who struck out 17 Tigers in Game 1.

-But the Tigers came back, riding not on the back
+However, the Tigers came back, riding, not on

-lefthander Mickey Lolich.
-Game 7 was a battle
+Lolich.
+Game 7 was a battle between Gibson and

-between Gibson and Lolich (both had already won
+Lolich (both had already won two games in the

 With two out in the Detroit seventh, Norm Cash